ARA and DHA – essential building blocks

 - DHA intake of 30-65 mg/kg/d

-- Human breast milk contains ARA:DHA in a balanced 2:1 ratio, but amounts are insufficient
+- Human breast milk contains ARA:DHA in a balanced 2:1 ratio, but amounts are insufficient to meet the nutritional requirements of preterm infants

 - NeoMega36® provides a sufficient and balanced intake of those nutrients in line with the ESPGHAN recommendation: